 The first step is to take note of any change in behavior, since it could be a signal that something is going on.
 A normally outgoing student may become more reserved.
 A student who is typically organized may suddenly be missing assignments.

-Keep in mind that if the trauma happened or started in previous years, you might see these behavioral issues within the first few weeks of school.
+Keep in mind that if the trauma happened or started in previous years, teachers might see these behavioral issues within the first few weeks of school.
 Students whose severe or ongoing trauma goes unnoticed may even have a reputation for having behavior issues.